Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/TESTING.md

 ### User Story 3.1

-- User Story 3.1: As a regular user I can view a hero image
+- User Story 3.1: As a regular/admin user I can view a hero image

 ### Test case steps 3.1